Appearance & Reality > The Lord Jesus Christ > Strong and weak

 True strength in submission to God’s perfect will

-The basic posture of the Lord was, “Not My will but Yours be done”.
-He prayed this specifically in the Garden of Gethsemane, and this was His posture throughout His life.
+In the Garden of Gethsemane, the Lord Jesus prayed: “Not My will but Yours be done”.
+This was in fact His basic posture throughout His life.
 He was always seeking to do what was pleasing to the Father.
-This was the basis on which He endured the agony.
+This was the reason He endured the agony of the Cross.

 Matthew 26:36-39